elvah-hub/charge-sdk-ios/README.md

 Users should be able to reopen an active charge session that was minimized, whether manually or due to app termination.
 The `ChargeBanner` view takes care of that out of the box.
 Whenever there is an active charge session, it will show a button to re-open the charge session.

-However, it is usually a good idea to also offer a prominently placed button or banner in your app that the user can tap to re-open an active charge session without having to go back to a place where the `ChargeBanner` is being shown.
+However, it is usually a good idea to also offer a prominently placed button or banner in your app that users can tap to re-open an active charge session without having to go back to a place where the `ChargeBanner` is being shown.

 You can do this by adding the `.chargePresentation(isPresented:)` view modifier anywhere in your app.
 While you can trigger that presentation at any time, it makes sense to do so only when there is an active charge session.